jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 18, 2007.md

 Connecticut and California.
 Otherwise you can buy it at a farm.
 So that’s the only way you can get it is buy it at the farm or have somebody who gets it from the farm and distributes it.
 That’s what I created all over the United States.
-We have the Rawsome club here; we've got branches of the Rawesome all over just spelled differently.
-This Rawesome has an E after the R, A, W and the E...S.O.M.E the other Rawesome clubs throughout the United States are Rawsome and what I do is we lease the herds or chickens or flocks or whatever it is.
+We have the Rawesome club here; we've got branches of the Rawesome all over just spelled differently.
+This Rawesome has an E after the R, A, W and the E...S.O.M.E the other Rawesome clubs throughout the United States are Rawesome and what I do is we lease the herds or chickens or flocks or whatever it is.
 The club leases the herd or flocks, the herds, whatever it is, for milk or meat.
 The co-op for the Rawesome club leases it so that they own the herd; they own all